vightel/FloodMapsWorkshop/README.md

 * [Mapbox Maps] (https://www.mapbox.com/)
 	Mapbox is used for the background maps.
 The service is very inexpensive.
 The Company develops all of its code open source.
 It woudl be great to support it.
+	You will need a MAPBOX_PUBLIC_TOKEN, MAPBOX_SECRET_TOKEN and a MAP ID

 * [Papertrail] (https://papertrailapp.com/)
 	I used papertrail to keep the web logs... not a requirement but pretty nice to have.